matteo-brg/lazyspectra/README.md

     │
     ├── src                            # Project source code
-    ├── scripts                        # Directory for scripts and executables ├── test                           # Directory used to collect test code ├── test                           # Directory for jupyter notebook and guides ├── requirements.txt               # Requirements file specifing the lists of packages to install ├── setup.py                       #
+    ├── scripts                        # Directory for scripts and executables ├── config                         # Directory for config files ├── notebook                       # Directory for jupyter notebook and guides ├── requirements.txt               # Requirements file specifing the lists of packages to install ├── setup.py                       #
     ├── .gitignore                     # Specifies intentionally untracked files to ignore